Documentation Centre for Property Transfers of the Cultural Assets of WW II Victims

 U Staré školy 1, 110 01 Prague, Czech Republic

 Founded in 1906, the Jewish Museum in Prague is one of the oldest of its kind in Europe.
-His collection was taken over during the war by the Prague Jewish community, which initiated the establishment of the so-called Jewish Central Museum.
-The Nazis approved the project, although guided by other intentions.
-After the Communist coup d’état, the museum was nationalized in 1950.
-In October 1994 the museum buildings and collections were returned to the Jewish community and the Jewish Museum in Prague was established as a non-governmental institution dedicated to the cultural history of Czech and Moravian Jews.
-As such, it develops a rich exhibition, professional, educational, publishing and cultural activity.
+Its collection was taken over during the war by the Prague Jewish community, which initiated the establishment of the so-called Jewish Central Museum.
+Although Nazis approved the project, other intentions were behind that.
+After the Communist coup d’état, the Museum was nationalized in 1950.
+In October 1994 the Museum buildings and collections were returned to the Jewish community and the Jewish Museum in Prague was established as a non-governmental institution dedicated to the cultural history of Czech and Moravian Jews.
+As such, it is developing rich exhibition, professional, educational, publishing and cultural activities.

 Tokajická 152, 273 54 Lidice

 The Lidice Memorial preserves the memory of the village of Lidice and the Ležáky settlement exterminated by Nazis in 1942 and seeks to preserve their names as a worldwide symbol of the victims of Nazism.
-The institution manages a unique collection of modern art founded in 1967 by Sir Barnett Stross, consisting of works by leading world and Czech artists such as Joseph Beuys, Gerhard Richter, Adolf Hoffmeister, Pravoslav Kotík.
+The institution holds a unique collection of modern art founded in 1967 by Sir Barnett Stross consisting of works by the leading worlds and Czech artists such as Joseph Beuys, Gerhard Richter, Adolf Hoffmeister, Pravoslav Kotík.

 Museum of Roma Culture